-Certain programs and waivers may have a larger range of items they consider to be DME’s for home use
+Certain Medicaid and state programs and waivers, which may have a larger range of items they consider to be DME for home use

-The advisor is going to help the beneficiary to use the money to cover what they need and to help them to maintain their independence in their home.
+The advisor is going to help the beneficiary to use the money to cover what they require, and to maintain their independence.